Punial: History

 Before the establishment of the Punial rajas, governance in the area operated under a tribal head system, wherein various tribal leaders presided over their respective groups.
-Prominent figures like Shout and other tribal heads from different clans played crucial roles in the region's early governance.
-Among the ruling families, the Brush family from Chitral emerged, successfully establishing Punial as an independent state.
+Among the ruling families, the Brush family from Punial emerged, successfully establishing Punial as an independent state.
+Brush family was a branch of Khushwaqt dynasty of Yasin.
+Sifat Bahadur chose Gahkuch as the capital.
+In 1860, Isa Bahadur, the ruler of Punial, was recognised by Dogra dynasty of Jammu and Kashmir as hereditary raja of Punial.